PNZ-lab/Gene_Expression_Scanner/README.md

    - Script will create a series of boxplots for the expression levels for patients separated by unique values in a column in the clinical dataset
 5. Replace 'gene' in section 7 and run that cell
    - Script will generate a Kaplan-Meier graph for event-free survival for that gene
+6. Run section 8 to create a Kaplan-Meier graph for each clinical parameter
-6. Replace 'protein_x' and 'protein_y' in section 8 and run that cell
+7. Replace 'protein_x' and 'protein_y' in section 9 and run that cell
    - Script will create a graph and calculate Pearson's R and associated p-value for the two specified proteins across triplicates in six cell lines
+8. Replace 'gene1' and 'gene2' in section 10 and run that cell
+   - Script will create a graph and calculate Pearson's R and associated p-value for the two specified genes using cancer cell line data from CCLE
+9. Replace 'gene' and 'group_by' in section 11 and run that cell
+   -  Script will create a series of boxplots for the expression levels for cancer cell lines in CCLE separated by unique values in a column in the annotation dataset

 Sidenote: On this github you can find PECAN_CNS_Scanner.py, specifically written to compare levels of expression across different levels of invasion of the central nervous system of patients in the PeCan dataset.
 Also - some of the functionalities of this script may rely on KTC_functions.py which you can find on this GitHub.